Mutant (Marvel Comics): Chimeras

-Dominant Species/lupine
+Dominant Species/Lupine

 Maximus Lobo claims to be a part of a mutant sub-species of feral wolf-like mutants, whom he calls the Dominant Species.
-He later tries to recruit Wolf Cub into his ranks, to no avail.
-A few years later, another mutant, Romulus, claims that some human mutants evolved from canines instead of primates.
-Mutants who are a part of this group include Romulus, Wolverine, Daken, Sabretooth, Wolfsbane, Wild Child, Thornn, Feral, and Wolf Cub, with X-23 and the Native as other likely candidates.
-These groups appear to be one and the same.
+He later tries to recruit Wolf Cub into his ranks to no avail.
+A few years later, another mutant named Romulus claims that some human mutants evolved from canines instead of primates.
+Romulus' sister Remus would later consider his claim to be a hoax when she meets Wolverine.